The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 Dunvegan and Coral Beach Walk

-The village of Dunvegan is famous for Dunvegan Castle, the ancestral seat of the Clan MacLeod.
-The castle occupies a rocky summit that was until recently surrounded by sea.
-The oldest part of the castle, the Keep, was built in the 13th century.
-Thereafter, the castle was enlarged piecemeal over the centuries.
-Lastly, in the 19th century, the whole structure was remodeled in a mock-medieval style.
+The village of Dunvegan is renowned for Dunvegan Castle, the ancestral seat of the Clan MacLeod.
+The castle is situated on a rocky summit that was until recently encircled by the sea.
+The oldest section of the castle, known as the Keep, dates back to the 13th century.
+Subsequently, the castle underwent incremental expansions over the centuries.
+Lastly, in the 19th century, the entire structure was remodeled in a mock-medieval style.
+The Castle houses several noteworthy family heirlooms, including the Fairy Flag, the Dunvegan Cup, and Sir Rory Mor’s Horn.

 Milovaig Coastal Hike with Neist Point Lighthouse Walk